jnmaloof/TomatoInternsBioinf/WednesdayRCommands.md

 The counts are in an R object "results".

 Do you remember how to look at the beginning of this object and how to get a summary?
 Do so now.
-Describe the orientation of the object.
+Describe the what you think each row and column represents

 It also would be nice to look at a histogram of read counts.